ElementalCoding-105/.github/profile/README.md

-# Organization-105
+# ElementalCoding-105
 ## By: ***Sebastian-105***
-This is the README.md file for Organization-105 organization, here all the repos/pages/projects for my code is put,
+This is the README.md file for ElementalCoding-105 organization, here I will try to teach you everything i know about HTML/JS/CSS
 # ***- Sebastian-105***